MSIB76/SULCI/README.md

-# SULCI
-A script to run metric measures on brain sulci and a copy of the MPM is provided.
+A copy of the maximum probability map of the sulci of the lateral superior parietal cortex.